What Is Earthaven?

 “Ecovillages are human-scale, full-featured settlements in which human activities are harmlessly integrated into the natural world in a way that is supportive of healthy human development, and which can be successfully continued into the indefinite future.”

-—Robert and Diane Gilman, Ecovillages and Sustainable Communities, 1991
+Ecovillages and Sustainable Communities, 1991

-Founded in 1994, Earthaven is located on 329 acres in culturally rich, biologically diverse western North Carolina, about 40 minutes southeast of Asheville.
+Founded in 1994, Earthaven is located on 329 acres in culturally rich, biologically diverse western North Carolina, about 45 minutes southeast of Asheville.
 We are dedicated to caring for people and the Earth by learning and demonstrating a holistic, sustainable culture.

-|Lying between 2000 and 2600 feet elevation, our forested mountain land consists of three converging valleys with abundant streams and springs, flood plains, bottom land, and steeper ridge slopes.
+Varying between 2000 and 2600 feet in elevation, our forested mountain land consists of three converging valleys with abundant streams and springs, flood plains, bottom land, and steeper ridge slopes.

 Our permaculture site plan includes residential neighborhoods and compact business sites, as well as areas suitable for farms, orchards, market gardens, and wetlands.
 Much of Earthaven is still under construction.
-Physical infrastructure so far includes roads, footpaths, bridges, campgrounds, ponds, constructed wetlands, off-grid power systems, gardens, our Council Hall, a kitchen-dining room, many small dwellings, and a growing number of free-standing and commonwall homes.
+Physical infrastructure so far includes roads, footpaths, bridges, campgrounds, ponds, constructed wetlands, off-grid power systems, farms and gardens, our Council Hall, a kitchen-dining room, many small dwellings, and a growing number of free-standing and commonwall homes.

 We govern ourselves with a consensus decision-making process and a Council and committee structure, with a Homeowners Association board.
-The HOA owns title to our land, which we financed with private loans from members.
-Members pay their share of the cost of the land by leasing homesites from the community.|
+The HOA owns title to our common land, which we financed with private loans from members.

 We value sustainable ecological systems, permaculture design, elegant simplicity, right livelihood, and healthy social relations.
 We are spiritually diverse.
 We have both vegetarians and omnivores; some members raise livestock.

-Our small ecologically sound businesses include a permaculture plant nursery; carpentry and home construction; tool-rental; solar system installation; plumbing and electrical installation; candle-lanterns and other wooden craft items; and consultants and courses in permaculuture design, natural building, creating new ecovillages, herbal medicine, and women’s health.
+Our small ecologically sound businesses include a permaculture plant nursery; carpentry and home construction; tool rental; solar system installation; plumbing and electrical installation; and consultants and courses in permaculture design, natural building, creating new ecovillages, herbal medicine, and women’s health.
 See Making a Living.